Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: The Proposed DIAMOND Algorithm

 \section{The Proposed DIAMOND Algorithm}

 In this section we present the DIAMOND algorithm to solve the objective (\ref{eq:objective}).
 The design of DIAMOND allows for a hybrid centralized-distributed implementation, which is a characteristic of 5G and beyond technologies with centralized unit deployments.
+DIAMOND is a two-stage approach consisting of the GRRL stage (centralized) and NB3R stage (distributed).
+In the first stage, using GRRL, a single-agent RL method is used to produce the allocation for all $N$ flows simultaneously.
+In the second stage, using NB3R, a distributed multi-agent learning is used to refine the allocation.
+In this stage, at each time step, only the route for one single flow is selected, which updates its route allocation.

 The centralized stage computes the multi-flow transmission strategy using deep reinforcement learning methodology that uses deep neural network (DNN) to capture the high-dimensional problem.
 Specifically, we design a novel module of GNN Routing agent via Reinforcement Learning, dubbed GRRL.
 The GRRL module is implemented on a centralized unit as OSPF, given the interference map and flow demands, as given in 5G networks.
 It optimizes the network utility and yields an initial path allocation vector with fast inference computation.
 GRRL is trained by RL offline, and uses a novel GNN architecture as its policy network, for efficient path decoding.
-This captures the ability of GNN to efficiently prune the large search space and approximate well the optimal solution.
+This captures the ability of GNN to efficiently search the large search space and approximate well the optimal solution.
 It is designed in a generic way that handles general parameter values (number of nodes, edges, and flows).
 Then, to avoid local maxima and update strategies dynamically, a distributed stage is implemented to refine the GRRL solution toward a global optimum.
-To this, we develop a novel module design of distributed Noisy Best-Response for Route Refinement, dubbed NB3R.
+To do this, we develop a novel module design of distributed Noisy Best-Response for Route Refinement, dubbed NB3R.
 In NB3R, each source node updates its path asynchronously in a probabilistic manner to approach the global NUM solution \eqref{eq:objective}.
-A high-level illustration of DIAMOND's two-stage optimization logic in the search space is presented in Fig.\ref{fig:search_space}.
+A high-level illustration of DIAMOND's two-stage optimization logic in the search space is presented in Fig. \ref{fig:search_space}.
 A detailed illustration of each module in DIAMOND's framework is presented in Fig. \ref{fig:alg_overview}.

 We will begin by discussing the construction of the search space in the DIAMOND algorithm, which enables efficient learning.
 Following that, we will provide a detailed explanation of the GRRL and NB3R modules utilized in DIAMOND.